karlseguin/the-little-redis-book/en/redis.md

 ## Chapter 5 - Lua Scripting

-Redis 2.6 includes a built-in Lua interpreter which developers can leverage to write complex queries.
+Redis 2.6 includes a built-in Lua interpreter which developers can leverage to write more advanced queries to be executed within Redis.
 It wouldn't be wrong of you to think of this capability much like you might view stored procedures available in most relational databases.

-Probably the most difficult aspect of mastering this feature is learning Lua.
-Thankfully, Lua is similar to most general puspose languages, is well documented, has an active community and is useful to know beyond Redis scripting.
+The most difficult aspect of mastering this feature is learning Lua.
+Thankfully, Lua is similar to most general purpose languages, is well documented, has an active community and is useful to know beyond Redis scripting.
 This chapter won't cover Lua in any detail; but the few examples we look at should hopefully serve as a simple introduction.

 ### Why?

 Before looking at how to use Lua scripting, you might be wondering why you'd want to use it.
-Certainly many developers dislike traditional stored procedures, so is this any different?
+Many developers dislike traditional stored procedures, is this any different?
 The short answer is no. Improperly used, Redis' Lua scripting can result in harder to test code, business logic tightly coupled with data access or even duplicated logic.

 Properly used however, it's a feature that can simplify code and improve performance.
-Both of these benefits are largely achieved by avoiding roundtrips for some distinct command.
+Both of these benefits are largely achieved by grouping multiple commands, along with some simple logic, into a custom-build cohesive function.
 Code is made simpler because each invocation of a Lua script is run without interruption and thus provides a clean way to create your own atomic commands (essentially eliminating the need to use the cumbersome `watch` command).
 It can improve performance by removing the need to return intermediary results - the final output can be calculated within the script.

 The examples in the following sections will better illustrate these points.